A particularly brilliant feature of Oliver is how I can use it to keep track of memorabilia.Trevanna Cooper, Teacher Librarian

 academic, spiritual, emotional, cultural and sporting development and the formation of ‘Men for Others’.

-The Library or “the Idea Shop”, as it is more commonly known, is a very busy and integral part of the college.
+The Library or “the Ideas Shop”, as it is more commonly known, is a very busy and integral part of the college.
 CBC Fremantle’s library has recently been redesigned and is based upon the Tower Hamlets London model, which is the creation of libraries based on 21st Century needs.
 750+ students and staff use the 2-staff library that contains approximately 30,000 resources.

 According to CBC Fremantle’s Teacher Librarian Ms Trevanna Cooper, the staff are always encouraging students to think outside the square.